 We’ll begin this post with some background information and a brief introduction to the relevant part of the Amendment.

-Continue reading “Following up on the Grant of Legislative Power to China’s Cities – Pt.
+Continue reading “Following up on the Grant of Legislative Powers to China’s Cities: Pt.
 1”